From Pain to Performance: Conquering IT Band Syndrome for Runners

 9. Snyder, K. R., Earl, J. E., O’Connor, K. M., & Ebersole, K. T. (2009).
 Resistance training is accompanied by increases in hip strength and changes in lower extremity biomechanics during running.
 Clinical biomechanics, 24 (1), 26-34.

-Victoria Chiropractor Dr. Robert Hor earned his Doctor of Chiropractic degree from the esteemed New Zealand College of Chiropractic in 2023, following a decade-long tenure as a registered massage therapist.
-Committed to continuous learning and professional development, Dr. Hor’s expertise is underpinned by his extensive experience in massage therapy.
+Dr. Robert Hao earned his Chiropractic degree from the New Zealand College of Chiropractic in 2023, following ten years as a registered massage therapist.
+His deep-rooted experience in soft tissue therapy, combined with his commitment to continuous learning, shapes his hands-on approach to chiropractic care.

 Previous